BigDataCourseBhaganagar/Alaskan-Weather/README.md

 <!-- Methods -->
 ## Methods
 Firstly, the necessary modules must be imported.
 For this project, matplotlib, numpy, pandas, xarray, and metpy will be used, and a correlation analysis will be conducted.
 The original filetype is Net-CDF4, so it's necessary that xarray and pandas is used to convert this to a working dataframe.
 Because the original dataset containt over 7.7 milion rows, it will need to be filtered and reduced.
 Firstly, all NaN values were removed.
 Outlier values that were more than 3 standard deviations from the averages of each column were extracted.
 This data contains expected future weather data for Alaska up to the year 2099, so only real, measured values from the 1st 20 years of data were kept.

 <!-- Expected Results -->
 ## Expected Results

-It's expected that correlations will occur with each month due to the increase in greenhouse gases.
+This analysis will result in visualizations of the data regressions, heatmaps, and line charts showing the changes of different variables over time.

 <!-- Link to Data -->
 ## Link to Data
-The raw ataset can be accessed through these links:
+The raw dataset can be accessed through these links:
   * [Google Drive](https://drive.google.com/file/d/1kjzuaNx7G6EmjFbIToN6DitoZnbmfy9V/view?usp=sharing)
   * [NASA Earth Data Search](https://search.earthdata.nasa.gov/search/granules?p=C1337992250-ORNL_DAAC&pg[0][gsk]=-start_date&g=G1422958404-ORNL_DAAC&q=vemap%20alaska&tl=1602683497!4!!&m=62.57812500000001!-149.625!1!1!0!0%2C2)